ONSdigital/csvcubed/external-docs/docs/guides/raise-issue.md

 ## Obtaining Error Logs
 To obtain a detailed error log, please follow the following steps:

-1. Set the logging level to debug in the build command. `build --log-level debug`
+1. Set the logging level to debug in the build or inspect command respectively command. `[build/inspect] --log-level debug`
 2. Rerun the issue causing lines.
 3. Copy and paste the resulting console output into the bug reporting form.

 **Note:** Logs from the past 7 days are recorded in csvcube's log file `out.log`.
 Feel free to consulte these for more detailed retrospective debugging.